Characteristics of Effective Check-in Questions

 As people come to know one another over time, increase the level of risk.
-Whether the questions you select are focused personally or professionally, strive to choose questions that intentionally stretch groups into ever greater levels of transparency, learning and connection.
+Whether the questions you select are focused personally or professionally, it’s fine to provoke a bit of anxiety in participants; that indicates the question is meaningful.
+Choose questions that intentionally stretch groups into ever greater levels of transparency, learning and connection.

 - “What’s something that we tend to not talk about that you feel we should?”

 - “If you were to give yourself one piece of challenging advice, what would it be?”

 - “What’s one way that you personally contribute to the challenge we are facing?”

 The best questions are not always the most intense or intimate ones, however.
 Sometimes a fun, simple question can open new doors even for a mature group.
 As described above, keep your questions varied and balanced.

 One approach to choosing questions that have the right level of risk is to put control in participants’ hands and select questions that provide what I call “depth choice.”

 When we dare to reveal our vulnerability, it is both an act of courage and an act of generosity.ANNE HALLWARD

 Questions with depth choice are open not only to content, but also to depth.
 They enable each participant to decide for themselves how revealing they are going to be: Whether they answer more superficially, or with great personal revelation, both answers are correct.